 Joel specializes in licensing and protecting digital rights globally, negotiating and drafting various music industry label, artist, publishing and songwriter contracts, international intellectual property and mergers & acquisitions.

-- Provides copyright policy advise to a major international music publisher.
+- Provides copyright policy advice to a major international music publisher.

 - Represents several young singer/songwriters looking to have careers at a major level in the entertainment world.